quattor/quattor.github.com/_aquilon/00-install.md

 * Installation path of Aquilon protocols: `directory` in `protocols`section.
 It must reflect the installation path used previously, at the installation of the protocols.
-This is typically `/var/quattor/aquilon-venv/lib/python2.7/site-packages` if a VirutalEnv is used or `/usr/lib/python2.7/site-packages` otherwhise.
+This is typically `/var/quattor/aquilon-venv/lib/python2.7/site-packages` if a VirtualEnv is used or `/usr/lib/python2.7/site-packages` otherwise.

-When defining paths, you can use variables défined in the `[DEFAULT]` section with the following syntax:
+When defining paths, you can use variables defined in the `[DEFAULT]` section with the following syntax:

 ```
 %(variable)s